 Scene Partner helps you learn lines using your own script or allows you to choose an e-Script from Music Theatre International, Samuel French, or Dramatist Play Service.
 You can hear your lines on your Phone or Tablet using the male and female voices provided or download additional voices for more variety.

 My Lines lets you have your script with you on a mobile device anytime, anywhere.
 You can rehearse and memorize your lines without a scene partner, by either looking at or listening to your lines.
-You can also see or hear cue lines when you’re ready to be off book.
+You can also see or hear cue lines when you’re ready to be off-book.
+(Run Lines With Me is another great option.)

 AuditionCal helps you track and organize your auditions and events (networking, workshops, agent and manager meetings).
 The app includes a searchable database, data email export function, calendar view with notifications and reminders, and photo uploading.
 AuditionCal will help you stay organized right from the convenience of your phone.